taxpayer131/Code201_finalProject/README.md

 Testing

-The site was tested on three web browsers: Chrome, Safari, and Firefox.
+The site was tested on three web browsers: Chrome (console tool), Safari, and Firefox.
 The site was fully functional as of the writing of this README.